 The Netherlands emission inventory covers all important sources.
 However, no data is available for individual PAHs.
-The reason for this is the less restrictive requirements on the individual PAHs to be reported in environmental reports from companies, in such a way that it is not possible to speciate the total PAH emissions.
-A study performed on priority substances (PAH emissions; heavy metals; (other) Persistent Organic Pollutants) in 2005 included a number of recommendations for improving reporting speciated PAHs (Alkemade et al., 2005).
-These recommendations are further elaborated by TNO at the moment and will be implemented in the NL-PRTR in the course of 2008.
-The Netherlands aims at including the speciated substances in the submission of 2009.
+The reason for this is the less restrictive requirements on the individual PAHs to be reported in environmental reports from companies, in such a way that it is not possible to specify the total PAH emissions.
+A study performed on priority substances (PAH emissions; heavy metals; (other) Persistent Organic Pollutants) in 2005 included a number of recommendations for improving reporting specified PAHs (Alkemade et al., 2005).
+These recommendations have been further elaborated on by TNO, but still have to be implemented in the PRTR.
+The Netherlands aims at including the specified substances in the submission for 2010.
+Table 1.4

-2 Trends in emissions
+Trends in emissions